It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 The secret is the commercial-grade water tank that keeps the water hot at 200 degrees F. The BT model has a more commercial look because the cylindrical stainless-steel water tank is not enclosed in plastic housing.

-This brewer is similar to the discontinued Velocity line.
+This home coffee brewer is similar to the discontinued Bunn bt velocity brew line.
 But it has one major difference: the BUNN Speed Brew coffee maker makes better-tasting coffee.
 The Speed Brew allows an extended extraction time to allow for more flavor.
-That is why the Speed Brew takes one minute longer to brew than the previous Velocity models.
+That is why the Speed Brew takes one minute longer to brew than the previous Bunn bt velocity brew models.

 This brewer features a double-walled thermal carafe.
 This will keep your coffee hot for two hours.
 It has a single water heater on/off switch on the left side near the bottom.
 The brew basket is taller than most other brands.
 Therefore, you need to use the taller BUNN filters.